Call us to discuss your care needs

-Our business continuity plans include details of the steps we will take if our capacity to deliver care is reduced.
-We will prioritise visits to ensure all critical care visits are covered first, using a tried and tested methodology that our staff have experience in following.
+Our business continuity plan includes details of the steps that are taken if our capacity to deliver care is reduced.
+We prioritise visits to ensure all critical care visits are covered first, using a tried and tested methodology that our staff have experience in following.

 We recognise that Live-in Care services can significantly reduce the number of interactions between employees, members of the public and our clients.
 For this reason, we are working to increase our live-in care capacity in Surrey to keep our staff and clients safe whilst providing the care that is desperately relied upon.
 Please contact your local care manager if you would like to discover more about this service.